SwadicalRag/synaps/README.md

 Synaps is designed to enable "glue" code to record whatever fields you access out of a listenable class, and then use that information to listen to whenever those fields get modified by *any* Dart code.

-This means that a pre-written class with a bunch of fields, can be instantly used in UI (with the help of some higher level abstractions e.g. `synapse_flutter`).
+This means that a pre-written class with a bunch of fields, can be instantly used in UI (with the help of some higher level abstractions e.g. `synaps_flutter`).

 ## Usage